pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/guides/api-gateway.md

 ways of programming an API Gateway.
 This includes using infrastructure as code techniques for simple, declarative APIs, including easy Lambda integration.

-Full examples can be found in the [AWS API Gateway component](/registry/packages/aws-apigateway/) in the Pulumi Registry.
+The examples below all use the [AWS API Gateway component](/registry/packages/aws-apigateway/) to configure API Gateway in various ways to serve common scenarios.
+For more information on how to install and use the API Gateway component, consult its full [documentation](/registry/packages/aws-apigateway/) in the Pulumi Registry.

-## Create and Configure Routes
+## Creating and configuring routes

 AWS API Gateway creates REST APIs that: